Magicka Recovery vs. Cost Reduction glyphs – a healer point of view (Dragonhold updated)

 This will be even more true if you get minor intellect, or if you play warden with an animal companion skill slotted, or if you have more alliance war abilities slotted.
 Being a templar, the Restoring Spirits passive will make cost reduction even less interesting.
 If you are a nightblade or a sorcerer, again, you get more regen modifiers, making, again, regen more interesting.
-If you are not a vampire or if you don’t have Magicka Aid leveled up fully, I believe the results will still be true.
+If you are not a vampire or if you don’t have Magicka Aid leveled up fully, the results still hold.

 This result is, however, in average over an entire fight.
 A cost reduction glyph will be more potent in a short period of a fight where you spam spells.
 However, if you can sustain these short periods with a magicka recovery glyph, you will get overall a better sustain with this magicka recovery glyph.

 Note that in this article, I also omitted the potential use of an asylum staff, that provides up to -30% cost reduction for 3s.
 Using this staff makes cost reduction jewels even less interesting.

 I hope this was helpful, as always feel free to ask questions! 🙂